peterzieba/5Vpld/README.md

 # Requirements
 A high-level overview of what is required:
+* Basic understanding of digital logic.
 * The actual PLD/CPLD chip you'd like to work with from the usual suppliers (Mouser, Digikey, Octopart)
 * A software workflow covered here.
-Highly recommended is using the CUPL.EXE compiler on Linux or Windows with the 5vcomp script provided in this repositroy.
+Highly recommended is using the 5vcomp script from here to call the CUPL.EXE compiler.
+This works on Linux and even Windows 10 22H2 x64!
 * An EPROM/Device programmer if you wish to use the ATF16V8 or ATF22V10 parts.
 * A JTAG programmer for the ATF150x parts
 ![See PROGRAMMING.md](PROGRAMMING.md) for details on what it takes to program these parts in detail.